 56. Respect for the non-being of others

-57. Immortality if of no use
+57. Immortality is of no use

-It is mortality (terminality) the ultimate explanation of why men behave regularly with disregard for each other.
+It is mortality (terminality) the ultimate explanation of why humans regularly treat each other with disregard.
 And what would change if we were immortal?
-Perhaps we would not be trapped by a lack of time, and we would be less aggressive, because we would have the good mood of eternity, to say “If I do not do it today, I can do it tomorrow or later”, and “if you want to do it, then do it, and I do it tomorrow, or I will never do it.”
+Perhaps we would not be cornered by the lack of time, and we would be less aggressive, because we would have the good humor of immortals and say: “If I do not do it today, I can do it tomorrow or later,” and “If you want to do it, then do it, and I do it tomorrow, or I will never do it.”

-But one might think that most of the petty things of today would continue to function equally in a world of immortal beings, as it did on Olympus.
+But one might think that most of the petty things of today would continue to function equally in a world of immortal beings, as they did on the Olympus.
 (Leaving aside that if we were all immortal, paradoxically, life would stagnate, because we would prevent the birth of new immortals, and there would be a single permanent generation.)

-As Bernard Shaw shows in his unrepresentable play Back to Methuselah, morality would be profoundly affected by a civilization of immortals, but moral disqualification would only change its shape.
-The unfeasibility of being crosses the mortal/immortal distinction.
+As George Bernard Shaw showed in his unrepresentable play “Back to Methuselah,” morality would be profoundly affected by a civilization of immortals, but moral impediment would only change its shape.
+The unfeasibility of being crosses the mortal/immortal distinction from side to side.

 58. Too late!

-10: “Should I be?
-Do I murder by existing, by persisting in being? (…) Do I have the right to be?
-By being in the world, do I take the place of the other?
-“Emmanuel Levinas. Ética e Infinito, X. Edições 70, Lisboa, 1988, p.
-114/5.
+10: “Should I exist?
+By existing and persisting in being, do I take the lives of others? . . .
+Do I have the right to exist?
+By being in the world, do I take the place of others?”
+Emmanuel Levinas.
+Ethics and Infinity.
 It is not proven that Cabrera did not take these ideas from the great Lithuanian thinker (who, on the other hand, has a humanistic dimension totally absent in our Argentine-Brazilian philosopher).

 59. No way out?

-A strong conjecture might be: “If the unborn child could choose, they would certainly choose to be born, even though they know they will be placed in the mortal structure of being”.
+A strong conjecture might be: “If the unborn child could choose, they would certainly choose to be born, even though they know they will be placed in the mortal structure of being.”
 But is this strong conjecture correct?
-Given the high number of “withdrawals” (suicides, psychoses, neuroses) of humans who did not stand life and gave it back, it does not seem to have much base the idea that, having the relevant information, everyone would choose to be born.
+Given the high number of “withdrawals” (suicides, psychoses, neuroses) of humans who did not stand life and gave it back, it does not seem to have much basis the idea that, having the relevant information, everyone would choose to be born.